nsubrahm/parl/microservice.md

 One way to translate the number of rows in PARL table into number of microservices could be assigning a number of invocations for every row of the PARL table.
 Certain rows of the PARL table may also be designated as premium or free microservice(s).
 Alternatively, rows for mobile-only features maybe left as unique microservices.
 An over-arching guideline to be followed is the overhead that will be incurred when dealing with a large number of microservices.
 This overhead could be in terms of developer head count, delivery timeline, infra-structure tooling (CI/CD support, etc.) and most importantly overall system performance.

 Regardless of which approach is used for translation of PARL table into number of microservices, an unambiguous mechanism to corelate the two is needed.
-This paper proposes a simple naming convention to uniquely identify the rows in the PARL table and corresponding microservice(s).
+This article proposes a simple naming convention to uniquely identify the rows in the PARL table and corresponding microservice(s).

 ### Number assignment